Yeah69/MrMeeseeks.DIE.Docs/docs/getting-started.md

 }
 ```

-And now a class which depends upon it:
+And now a class that depends on it:

 ```csharp
 namespace GettingStarted;